Ways to Get a Bigger Tax Refund

 Consider, for example, a single filer who falls in the 22 percent tax bracket for the year and owes the IRS $5,000.
 If that single filer received a $1,000 tax deduction, it would translate into savings of $220, lowering their tax bill to $4,780.
 If the same filer received a $1,000 tax credit instead, their tax bill would be lowered dollar-for-dollar down to $4,000.

 Can you claim a tax credit even if you don’t owe the IRS any money for the year?
 That will depend on whether the credit is refundable or non-refundable.
 Refundable tax credits, while rare, don’t just lower your tax bill—they can boost your refund.
-A taxpayer owing $500 in taxes for the year, but who receives a $1,000 refundable tax credit, for example, won’t just knock their bill down to $0; they’ll also increase their refund by $500.
+Here’s an example: A taxpayer owing $500 in taxes for the year, but who receives a $1,000 refundable tax credit won’t just knock their bill down to $0; they’ll also increase their refund by $500.

 There are many credits, refundable and non-refundable, that you may be entitled to.
-Some of the most common that you should be aware of include the:
+Here are some of the more common tax credits you should be aware of:

 4. Adjust your filing status

-Your filing status will directly affect your standard deduction.
-It will also affect which tax bracket you fall under and which tax credits you are eligible to claim.
+Your tax filing status will directly affect your standard deduction.
+It will also affect which tax bracket you fall under and which tax credits you’re eligible to claim.

 A single filer, for example, will qualify for a much lower standard deduction compared to someone filing as a head of household.
 A single tax filer also will fall into a higher tax bracket even when making less money.
 Married couples can decide if they’re better off filing jointly or separately, depending on their incomes and other factors.

 It’s important to regularly revisit your tax filing status as your personal situation changes.
-Whether you get married or divorced, have children or purchase a home, life changes can impact what filing status will be most tax efficient in that year.
+Life changes—for example, getting married or divorced, having children or purchasing a home—can impact what filing status will be most tax efficient in that year.

 Quick View Tax Guide